Book discussion group

 For more information, contact Judith Kidwell at 606.326.1667 or e-mail judith.kidwell@jsfbooks.com.

+The Regional Readers meet on the last Tuesday of the month from March through November.
 The book group is open to all and new members are always welcome.
-We encourage suggestions for the 2023 reading list.
+We encourage suggestions for the 2025 reading list.